Jayshil/gpcheops/README.md

 # gpcheops

 You'd probably say, what's new in this?!
-Well, the answer is it can use GPs to not only fit the dataset, but also perform decorrelation against various parameters.
-(A more thorough documentation will follow soon!)
+Well, the answer is that it can use GPs to not only in fitting the dataset, but also to perform decorrelation/detrending against various parameters.

+## Concenpt of `gpcheops`
+(Coming soon!!)